Ultrafast X-ray Spectroscopy of Intersystem Crossing in Hexafluoroacetylacetone: Chromophore Photophysics and Spectral Changes in the Face of Electron Withdrawing Groups: Results and Discussion

 \subsection{Excited State Dynamics}

-Fig. \ref{fig:colourmap} shows a two-dimensional contour map of the transient C K-edge X-ray spectrum of HfAcAc after excitation with a 266 nm UV pulse for time delays of -500 fs to 5 ps.
+Fig. \ref{fig:colourmap} shows a two-dimensional false color transient differential absorption map of the transient C K-edge X-ray spectrum of HfAcAc after excitation with a 266 nm UV pulse for time delays of -500 fs to 5 ps.
 All experimental signals correspond to a single photon excitation, as may be seen in Fig S2.
-Data taken at longer time delays does not significantly deviate from the 5 ps results (as shown in Fig. S5).
+Data taken at longer time delays do not significantly deviate from the 5 ps results (as shown in Fig. S5).
 The red-yellow and blue colors represent positive and negative $\Delta$OD features, respectively.
 Here the pump-off spectrum was used to determine the correlation matrix that was employed for the edge-pixel referencing technique, reducing noise originating from fluctuations in the high harmonic generation process which is present in transient absorption data.\cite{Geneaux:21}

-Six easily distinguishable features are seen in the contour map, which are labeled 1-6.
+Six easily distinguishable features are seen in Fig. 3, which are labeled 1-6.
 OO-DFT calculations and comparison to previous results for AcAc\cite{bhattacherjee_ultrafast_2017} indicate that several of these features can be assigned to the \textsuperscript{1}$n\pi^{*}$ (S\textsubscript{1}) and \textsuperscript{3}$\pi\pi^{*}$ (T\textsubscript{1}) states (where $n$ corresponds to the non-bonding 2p lone pair on the ketone O atom).
 The intersystem crossing between these states occurs in $1.6\pm 0.4$ ps, as discussed later.

 OO-DFT calculations reveal that peaks 1 and 2 (281.7, 283.9 eV) correspond to the T\textsubscript{1} state , while peaks 3 and 4 (284.8, 285.9 eV) correspond to the S\textsubscript{1} state.
 Peak 5 corresponds to the depleted \ce{S0} state and is centered at 286.3 eV.
 An energy shift on the right shoulder of the ground state depletion at increasing delays indicates a transition from singlet to triplet states.
 Peak 6 (288.6 eV) likewise corresponds to the S\textsubscript{1} and T\textsubscript{1} states, where a clear energy shift occurs, corresponding to passage through the intersystem crossing.
 Higher energy transient signals seemingly unrelated to the aforementioned intersystem crossing are also present.
-These transitions will primarily arise from the terminal \ce{CF3} carbons,which are discussed further in the supporting information.
+These transitions will primarily arise from the terminal \ce{CF3} carbons, which are discussed further in the supporting information.

 The transient data at energies below the primary ground state depletion shows very similar characteristics to that of AcAc.
 The energies of low energy peaks assigned to the triplet T\textsubscript{1} state and the singlet S\textsubscript{1} state (281.7, 283.9, 284.8, 285.9 eV, respectively) are very similar to the corresponding energies found for AcAc by Bhattacherjee \emph{et al.}\cite{bhattacherjee_ultrafast_2017} (281.4, 283.8, 284.7, 285.9 eV, respectively).
 These low energy features are a result of transitions originating from the central chromophore consisting of \ce{C2}, \ce{C3}, \ce{C4}, which are identical for both molecules.
 This is analogous to what was observed in the ground state static spectrum where the presence of the fluorines did not strongly affect core-excitation energies from \ce{C2}, \ce{C3}, \ce{C4}.
 As with the ground state, higher energy features can be clearly resolved owing to the blueshift of excitations/ionizations corresponding to the terminal CF\textsubscript{3} carbons.
 In particular, peak 6 (which is higher in energy than the ground state bleach) does not have an analogue in the unsubstituted AcAc transient spectrum.